Home Car Shopping Buying a Used Car: Can You Get Service Records from a Dealer?

 Call the Dealer

-In some cases, the dealership will not want to release the maintenance records.
-The reason for this is privacy; maintenance records often contain addresses, phone numbers and credit card information of the car’s previous owners.
-If the dealer tells you that it won’t release the records, you should try another dealer.
-You don’t have to go to your local dealer or even the dealer where the car has been serviced.
+In some cases, the dealership may not want to release the maintenance records for privacy reasons.
+Maintenance records could contain addresses, phone numbers, and credit card information of the car’s previous owners.
 Any authorized dealership should have access to a car’s maintenance records.

-If several dealers hassle you about privacy concerns, you may want to visit a local dealer and request the records in person.
-There, you can ask the dealer to print the records and cross out the previous owner’s personal information using thick marker.
+If dealers push back about privacy concerns, you could visit a dealership and request the records in person.
+There, you can ask the dealer to print the documents and cross out personal information using a permanent marker.
 While this may sway some dealerships, others still may not provide the records, and in that case, you may just have to give up.

 Will Dealers Have All the Records?